Diagnostic Medical Sonography

 Diagnostic Medical Sonography (DMS) is a diagnostic procedure that uses high frequency sound waves to create detailed images of the human body.
 Sonographers use state-of-the-art technology to scan patients and obtain images of the abdomen, heart, blood vessels and fetus to aid in the diagnosis of a disease.
 Sonography is a profession that requires a high degree of independence, judgment, knowledge, maturity and stamina.

 Most sonographers seek employment in medical clinics and hospitals.

 Drug Screening and Criminal Background Checks

-In addition to drug screening, for the safety of patients and health care workers, child abuse clearance and criminal background checks are required by some agencies prior to a clinical assignment.
-Certain criminal activity, as evidenced by a criminal background check, may also disqualify a student from clinical participation.
+In addition to drug screening, for the safety of patients and health care workers, allied health workers must undergo a background check performed at the student's expense.
+The student's acceptance will not be final until LCCC has received background check information from the reporting agencies, and the background check is clear of disqualifying offenses.
+Certain criminal activities, as evidenced by a criminal background check, may also disqualify a student from clinical participation.

 Students are advised that the inability to gain clinical education experiences can result in the inability to meet program objectives and outcomes.
 These circumstances may prevent acceptance into and/or continuance in the program.
 For more information, please see the complete Health Sciences and Wellness Division Policy (pdf) for allied health students.

 NOTE: Applicants who have been convicted of a crime should contact www.ardms.org to determine if their conviction will prevent them from taking the certification boards and or the ability to obtain employment in a health care setting.
 Any student who cannot pass the background check and is not be eligible to attend clinicals will be dismissed from the program.